Principal Fellow (New York City)

 To make more elementary, middle, and high schools, we need future principals to commit themselves to the most urgent and exciting work of our time.
 It takes principals who can inspire students, who put excellence ahead of easy, and who project urgency about closing the achievement gap.
 It takes principals who are fearless about making decisions and conducting difficult conversations and who can build a highly collaborative team and shape a vibrant culture.
 These principals cultivate learning communities that are simultaneously academically rigorous and joyful.
 They know that their job is the most important one in the world.
 Self-reflective and humble, they are open to feedback and committed to continuously improving.

-Uncommon Schools is offering a one-year fellowship to prepare fellows to open a new Uncommon school or sustain an existing school as Principal.
+Uncommon Schools is offering a fellowship to prepare fellows to open a new Uncommon school or sustain an existing school as Principal.
 The length of the fellowship is typically one to two years and depends on the fellows' readiness and the availability of a Principal position.

 Essential Duties and Responsibilities

 The Principal fellowship provides a robust development process to prepare Principal Fellows to lead a school in conjunction with the Director of Operations.
 This Fellow and eventual Principal is a full-time employee, hired, supported, and, evaluated by the Assistant Superintendent.
 The Principal Fellow must have a Bachelor's degree and a minimum of four years of teaching experience and at least 1 year of experience leading or coaching teachers.

 Prepare for Success

 Leaders are born, sure.
 But those who become great principals do so through hard work and deep learning.
 At Uncommon Schools, we make that learning possible through a year-long principal fellowship.
 The Principal Fellowship year is based on a foundation of six core elements that are aligned to the competencies of Uncommon Principals.
 Each element is designed to build a Fellows' capacity towards becoming effective principals.
 These include the following: